Getting started

 Validation Step 4

-When a component is proposed under different licences, you must explicitely which one will be applied in your situation.
+When a component is proposed under different licenses, you must explicitly which one will be applied in your situation.
 You can create choice rules that will apply to different component / versions.

 Validation Step 5

-Check that the licences are compatible with your policy.
+Check that the licenses are compatible with your policy.
 You can add derogations in order to handle specific cases.

 Read your validated SBOM